 The Sunken Gardens Rehabilitation Project will address ongoing erosion and bank stabilization issues, rehabilitate historic masonry walls, improve habitat for endangered salamanders, and better interpret the site through educational panels.
 The Sunken Gardens is located downstream of the Barton Springs pool spillway, just east of the south lawn of Barton Springs Pool.
 The project is currently in the preliminary design phase.

 The UMLAUF Historic Preservation, Expansion, and Unification Plan is a project to improve access to and expand the use of UMLAUF’s sculpture garden, museum, and grounds, while preserving and incorporating an adjacent site that includes the home of Angeline and Charles Umlauf, their private sculpture garden, and the artist’s studio.
-The plan will also address the environmental issues affecting the site and its surroundings.
+The plan is complete and is currently being reviewed by Boards and Commissions.
+City Council District 5

 The City of Austin and the Hill Country Conservancy are working together to develop the Violet Crown Trail system.
 Violet Crown Trail begins at the Barton Creek Greenbelt entrance at Zilker Park and, once complete, will extend 30 miles south into Hays County.
-In early October, work began to extend the trail 1.7 miles in Circle C Metropolitan Park, east of Mopac.
-Work is anticipated to be complete in late summer of 2024.
+The new 1.7 miles of trail in Circle C Metropolitan Park, east of Mopac is now open!
+The next project is improvements to the Zilker Trailhead to begin construction in early 2025.
 District 8

 The Walnut Creek Regional Trail system was originally proposed by the Parks Department in the late 1990s as the city’s first regional trail system.
 The trail once complete will be approximately 20 miles long with bookend trailheads at Balcones District Park in northwest Austin and Govalle Park in southeast Austin.
 Implementation of the trail system has been divided into multiple phases/sections for planning and construction.
-District 7
+Sections 2b and 3 to connect the Northern and Southern sections of trail is in the design phase.

-The overall scope of the Zilker Metro Park Clubhouse Rehabilitation project will be to focus on general preservation and restoration of the building’s character-defining features, keeping in mind the topmost programmatic priority will be the flexibility of the site to host many types of groups and events, from weddings and parties to corporate or non-profit group events/retreats.
-And, included as a possible future-phased portion of the work, are plans to restore the historic structural elements framing the view from nearby Lookout Point.
+The Zilker Park Clubhouse Rehabilitation project will focus on general preservation and restoration of the building’s character-defining features, prioritizing the flexibility of the site to host many types of groups and events, from weddings and parties to corporate or non-profit group events/retreats.
+A possible future-phased portion of the work includes plans to restore the historic structural elements framing the view from nearby Lookout Point.
 This project is in the construction document phase.
+City Council District 8

 The Zilker Metropolitan Park Vision Plan process was suspended prior to the final Austin City Council presentations.